Canadian property law

 Canadian property law, or property law in Canada, is the body of law concerning the rights of individuals over land, objects, and expression within Canada.
 It encompasses personal property, real property, and intellectual property.
-The laws vary between local municipal levels, up to provincial and then a countrywide federal level of government.
-And the form of purchase can vary from sale to different types of leases, whilst transactions can be made through a physical paper form or digitally for the acquisition of property in Canada's ten provinces and three territories.
+The laws vary between municipal, provincial and federal levels of government.
+The form of purchase can vary from sale to different types of leases, whilst property transactions can be made through a physical paper form or digitally.

 Property law description

 In Canada, each province and territorial government has its own statutes for real estate, but within the same legal framework for the country which is based on the older English common law.
 Whilst Quebec's code (CCQ) is based on common law, which was once based upon the older Napoleonic Code.
-Then, foreign laws are only allowed to be used in special occasions, as normally international laws are allowed in Canadian courts.
+Foreign laws may be considered under certain circumstances, as international laws are allowed in Canadian courts.
 The country has government statues, the Investment Canada Act, and Competition Act as well as the provincial laws in place throughout Canada's 10 provinces and 3 territories.
-The buying and selling of property is normally done through a real estate agent who work on a financial commission and act as a broker between buyer and seller.
-As well as brokers, the sale of property can be done with the aid of a lawyers (commercial sales), notaries (Quebec), surveyors, title insurers or third party consultants.
-Then, whilst property is private, in Canada, there isn't a constitutional protection of property right, as the government can force an owner to sell them their land through expropriation, where compensation will be given based on the market value of the land.
-Then a buyer will often need permission through a municipal planning firm, and could require a survey on a potential flood threat, depending on the location of a development with building permits required, and in some cases environment permits and other licenses from a local, provincial or federal agency.
+The buying and selling of property is normally conducted through a real estate agent who work on a financial commission and act as a broker between buyer and seller.
+As well as brokers, the sale of property can be made with the aid of a lawyers (commercial sales), notaries (Quebec), surveyors, title insurers or third party consultants.

+Whilst property is private, in Canada, there isn't a constitutional protection of property right, as the government can force an owner to sell them their land through expropriation, where compensation will be given based on the market value of the land.

+A buyer will often need permission through a municipal planning firm, and could require a survey on a potential flood threat, depending on the location of a development with building permits required, and in some cases environment permits and other licenses from a local, provincial or federal agency.
 For instance, in Toronto there is the need for the preservation of historic sites, and the city has designated buildings because of their heritage, cultural or historical significance, whilst the city also provides tax break for specific conservation projects under the Ontario Heritage Act.
 Then, there is also the case of the need to ensure the property is compliant with environmental laws and standard, as in the property in question must be a safe environment.
 The National Energy Code of Canada for buildings 2011 was created in coordination with LEED (green energy) and BOMA BESt (Building Environmental Standards) which look after environmental issues for buildings.